-A keyword ability that allows a player to cast one creature card from outside the game if the restriction of that card's companion ability is met.
+A keyword ability that allows a player to choose one creature card from outside the game as a companion if the restriction of that card's companion ability is met.
+Once a player has chosen a companion, that player may pay {3} to put it into their hand once during the game.
 See rule 702.138, "Companion."